geeksforsocialchange/gfsc-v3/content/blog/2022/rafft-design-blog/index.md

 Of course at this stage, we don’t really know what the overall history data set will look like.
 Will we unearth a huge treasure trove of photographs from the past in someone’s cupboard?
 Will we find an interviewee who offers loads of incredible recorded oral testimonies that they’re happy to share?
 Will the social media campaign really take off, and we end up with loads of tiny text-based snippets of anecdotes?

-{{<image "1.jpg" "Several circles linked together with lines representing abstract concepts we are trying to connect.
+{{<image src="1.jpg" alt="Several circles linked together with lines representing abstract concepts we are trying to connect.
 A caption reads 'How do we think about this data set?
-How do we display it?'" "frame image--center">}}
+How do we display it?'" classList="frame image--center">}}

 Whatever form our data set takes, it’s still important for us to start considering how we might build the eventual online digital history project with it, which will take the form of a user-friendly (back and and front end!) website.

 Last week we had a great opening discussion about the kinds of questions we need to ask to build this sort of site, and how we might answer them.
 The illustrations in this piece are the sketches we created on the fly as we talked.

-{{<image "2.jpg" "Some abstract rectangles with coloured blocks representing parts in a theme.
+{{<image src="2.jpg" alt="Some abstract rectangles with coloured blocks representing parts in a theme.
 Text reads: What is the narrative story of the site?
 How do users explore the content?
 We want to avoid 'pincushion maps' as they don't add any useful context to the kinds of stuff on display.
 We could display the content chronologically but is there a more exciting way of displaying this particular data set?
 The idea of 'themes'.
-How can we put the various 'themes' found in the data set at the heart of the design and browing experience?" "frame image--center">}}
+How can we put the various 'themes' found in the data set at the heart of the design and browing experience?" classList="frame image--center">}}

 We started off by asking what the narrative order of the site might be.
 How do users explore the content?
 What is the ‘town square’ of the site — the space it is centred around, the key navigation which users will base their explorations around?

-{{<image "3.jpg" "One zoomed in coloured block.
+{{<image src="3.jpg" alt="One zoomed in coloured block.
 Text reads: What is the 'town square' of the site?
 What is the site centered around - a key navigation functionality that users will centre their explorations around?
-If we are going to centre the site around 'themes', how are these navigated?" "frame image--center">}}
+If we are going to centre the site around 'themes', how are these navigated?" classList="frame image--center">}}

 Kim has [written in the past](https://cassowaryproject.org/visualising-qualitative-data-on-maps/) about why ‘pincushion maps’ are a bad idea, and indeed we are keen to avoid this approach here.
 Our previous local history site Hulme History ([http://hulmehistory.info/](http://hulmehistory.info/)) was centred around a map, but also around a chronology, and aimed to show how the map had changed and developed over time.